languageininteraction/LanguageMemoryApp/README.md

 Added all the files from SynQuiz as a basis for this project.
 Hopefully all the history will be kept and any updates can be pulled as required.
 This was done with:
-git remote add synquizmaster https://github.com/languageininteraction/GraphemeColourSynaesthesiaApp.git git fetch synquizmaster git checkout -b synquizmaster synquizmaster/master git checkout master
+git remote add synquizremote https://github.com/languageininteraction/GraphemeColourSynaesthesiaApp.git git fetch synquizremote git checkout -b synquiz synquizremote/master git checkout master
-git merge synquizmaster
+git merge synquiz

-But also some additional changes were pulled in before the actual merge: git checkout synquizmaster git pull git checkout master
+Then resolve any conflicts and push.

-Perhaps the branch name and the remote name could have been better chosen: synquizremote and synquiz might have been better choices.
+This process will leave all the synquiz tags and branches in the local copy.
+So it might be preferable to delete the checkout after this process and clone a fresh copy.
+This way human errors are less likely when pushing subsequent work.
+Subsequent merges can then be done by following the exact procedure again.